Texas Ranger Division: History

+Throughout the 19th century the Texas Rangers relied heavily on multi-generation families raised on the frontier who were able to help during many conflicts.
+The Highsmith family displays this well as several members served in the Rangers during the Republic of Texas, the Mexican-American War, and even the Reconstruction time period.
+They were able to demonstrate how beneficial well experienced families could impact the progression of the force.

 John Jackson Tumlinson Sr., the first alcalde of the Colorado district, is considered by many Texas Ranger historians to be the first Texas Ranger killed in the line of duty.
 One of his most urgent issues was protection of settlers from theft and murder by marauders.
 On his way to San Antonio in 1823 to discuss the issue with the governor, Tumlinson was killed by Native Americans.
 His traveling companion, a Mr. Newman, escaped.
 Tumlinson's body was never found.

 Following the end of the war in 1848, the Rangers were largely disbanded, but the election of Hardin Richard Runnels as governor in 1857 meant US$70,000 was allocated to fund the Rangers under John Salmon "Rip" Ford, a veteran of the Mexican war.
 The now 100-strong Rangers participated in campaigns against the Comanche and other tribes, whose raids against the settlers and their properties had become common.
 Fighting alongside the Texas Rangers were the Tonkawa's, a rival tribe of the Comanche's.
 Ford and his Rangers fought the Comanche in the Battle of Little Robe Creek in 1858 and then Juan Cortina in the Battle of Rio Grande City the following year with Capt.
 Peter Tumlinson.

 The success of a series of campaigns in the 1860s marked a turning point in Rangers' history.
 The U.S. Army could provide only limited and thinly-stretched protection in the enormous territory of Texas.
 By contrast, the Rangers' effectiveness when dealing with these threats convinced both the people of the state and the political leaders that a well-funded and organized state Ranger force was essential.
 Such a force could use the deep familiarity with the territory and the proximity with the theater of operations as major advantages in its favor.
 This option was not pursued, in view of the emerging national political problems (prelude to the American Civil War), and the Rangers were again dissolved.